klazuka/Kal/README.markdown

 Additional Notes
 ----------------

-The Xcode project includes a simple demo app that demonstrates how to use the Kal component to display several 2009 and 2010 world holidays.
+The Xcode project includes two demo apps:
+1) "Holiday" demonstrates how to use Kal to display several 2009 and 2010 world holidays using both JSON and Sqlite datasources.
-I have provided both a JSON and an Sqlite example datasource for your convenience.
+2) "NativeCal" demonstrates how to use Kal with the EventKit framework.

 Kal is fully localized.
 The month name and days of the week will automatically use the appropriate language and style for the iPhone's current regional settings.